manshymido/login-task/README.md

-# Laravel Authentication Project
+# Authentication System

-This is a Laravel-based authentication system that provides user registration, login, and profile management functionality.
+A modern authentication system built with Laravel that provides user registration, login, and profile management functionality.

 ## Features